justinperline/natgeocoverage/README.md

 I'd also like to incorporate more data that could explain some of the assumptions I made in regards to what drives coverage:  influence, exoticism, and archaeological attainment.
 These are ambiguous terms right now that I hope to solidify in the future.

 Using the actual US News influence report could be interesting, but it only extends to 80 countries.
-Counting <a href="https://en.wikipedia.org/wiki/World_Heritage_Sites_by_country">World Heritage</a> or <a href="https://en.wikipedia.org/wiki/List_of_archaeological_sites_by_country">archaeological sites</a> by country may also hold some clues.
+Counting <a href="https://en.wikipedia.org/wiki/World_Heritage_Sites_by_country">World Heritage sites</a>, <a href="https://en.wikipedia.org/wiki/List_of_archaeological_sites_by_country">archaeological sites</a>, or tourism statistics by country may also hold clues.
 If you happen to know of any interesting datasets (whether already in a file format or just spread out online) that could help proxy these concepts, or if you have other ideas as to what's been a driver of National Geographic's coverage, don't hesitate to reach out: *jtperline@gmail.com*.